 The Clinical Trial Office (CTO) assists COH investigators with the management of research studies involving human subjects.
-Under the direction of the Portfolio Supervisor, Senior Director, Clinical Trial Office and the CTO leadership team with input from the Disease Team Chairs and the Study Investigators, the staff of the CTO coordinates activities to support multiple research studies of all phases.
+Under the direction of the Senior Manager, and other senior leaders in the CTO and Clinical Research Operations, with input from the Disease/Modality Team Leaders and investigators, the staff of the CTO coordinates activities to support multiple research studies of all phases.

-- Works under the supervision of the Portfolio Supervisor with direction from Study Investigators and the Clinical Trials Manager.
+Works under the supervision of the manager with direction from Study Investigators and the Senior Manager.

-- Obtains data from outside facilities as needed
+- Obtains data, specimens and images from outside facilities as needed;

 - Fulfills sponsor requirements related to reportable information, including: adverse events, unanticipated problems, other information required by the sponsor protocol.